kopipengsiewdai/hello-world/README.md

 # hello-world
 This repository is for practicing the GitHub Flow.
-This is a practise for branching
+This is a practice for branching